The 2025 autumn firewood collection season is open from Monday 1 September until Sunday 30 November.

 Please check the website to see which sites are open before you head out to collect firewood.

-This Autumn 107 firewood collection areas will be opened in the Hume Region from 1st March.
-Areas subject to seasonal road closures will be unavailable from or before 12th June.
+This Spring 118 firewood collection areas will be opened in the Hume Region from 1st September.
+One area subject to seasonal road closures will be available after 30th October.
 An additional 10 firewood collection areas may be opened if timber becomes available.

 Please avoid collecting firewood during or immediately after heavy rainfall for your own safety and to ensure that your car doesn’t become bogged due to muddy tracks.
 Check overhead for dangerous branches when parking and whilst collecting firewood.